MJoergen/nexys4ddr/dyoc/Episodes/ep24_-_Keyboard/README.md

 ### Interrupt service routine
 The interrupt routine manages a small buffer of keyboard events.
-If the buffer is full, the new keyboard event is discarded.
+If the buffer is full, the new keyboard strokes are ignored.

 ### Access to keyboard buffer
 I've added a function cgetc() in the file lib/cgetc.c that